medialab/minet/docs/cli.md

                               [--rcfile RCFILE] [--password PASSWORD] [-i INPUT]
                               [--explode EXPLODE] [-s SELECT] [--total TOTAL]
                               [-o OUTPUT]
-                              handle-or-did_or_handle-or-did_column
+                              profile_or_profile_column

-# Minet Bluesky Get Profile From Handle Or DID Command
+# Minet Bluesky Get Profile from Handle or DID command

 Get whether a Bluesky profile given the user handle or DID or multiple Bluesky profiles given their handles or DIDs from column of a CSV file.
 This command uses the Bluesky HTTP API.

 Positional Arguments:
-  handle-or-did_or_handle-or-did_column
+  profile_or_profile_column     Single profile to process or name of the CSV
-                                Single handle-or-did to process or name of the CSV column containing handle-or-dids when using
+                                column containing profiles when using
                                 -i/--input.

 Optional Arguments: